Child Custody Lawyers in Denver

 Working With Neutral Third Parties to Help You Resolve Conflicts

-If you and your spouse cannot agree on parental responsibility issues, Shapiro Family Law can connect you with neutral third parties that can help your resolve disputes.
+If you and your spouse cannot agree on parental responsibility issues, Shapiro Family Law can connect you with neutral third parties that can help you resolve disputes.
 Either you or your spouse can request these parties to work on your case.

 We can guide you in selecting a quality parental responsibilities evaluator, a Child and Family Investigator, or a parenting coordinator/decision-maker (PC/DM) and we will take you step-by-step in explaining the processes.

-The court handling your case also has authority to appoint neutral parties to help resolve your disputes.
+The court handling your case also has the authority to appoint neutral parties to help resolve your disputes.
 Prior to the appointment, state law requires the court to consider three factors:

 - You and the other parent failed to adequately implement the parenting plan;